Global trade will plunge by up to a third in 2020 amid pandemic: WTO

 "This crisis is first and foremost a health crisis which has forced governments to take unprecedented measures to protect people's lives," Azevedo said in a statement.
 "The unavoidable declines in trade and output will have painful consequences for households and businesses, on top of the human suffering caused by the disease itself," he said.

-Before the current crisis, trade tensions, uncertainty and slowing economic growth weighed on global merchandise trade, which registered a slight decline of 0.1 percent in 2019 after rising 2.9 percent a year earlier.
-The dollar value of world merchandise exports fell by three percent to $18.89 trillion, the WTO said.
+Before the current crisis, trade tensions, uncertainty and slowing economic growth weighed on global merchandise trade, which registered a slight decline of 0.1 per cent in 2019 after rising 2.9 per cent a year earlier.
+The dollar value of world merchandise exports fell by three per cent to USD 8.89 trillion, the WTO said.

 World commercial services trade fared better last year, with exports in dollar terms rising by two percent to $6.03 trillion, but the expansion was far slower than in 2018, when services trade increased by nine percent, said the WTO.
 But the situation has taken a dramatic turn since the new coronavirus first emerged in China late last year.